 What is Microsoft DevOps?
 CI/CD on Windows servers, using configuration management and automation to build, deploy and update servers and code.

-Doesn’t this sound like what you’ve been yearning to learn how to do but you’re not sure how to start?
+Doesn’t this sound like what you’ve been yearning to learn how to do for years, but you’re not sure how to start?
 Hmm…

-Sure, there are a few engineers who work for leading consulting companies who are experimenting with CI/CD on a Windows stack, but for the rest of us – Microsoft DevOps is a new concept.
+Sure, there are a few engineers who work for leading consulting companies who are experimenting with CI/CD on a Windows stack, but for the rest of us – having the best Microsoft DevOps skills is a new way of thinking.

 No problemo!
-Because when we’re done unpacking MSDevOps, I’ll give you The Ultimate Guide for Microsoft DevOps, perfect for beginners…
+Because when we’re done unpacking MSDevOps, I’ll give you The Ultimate Guide for Developing Microsoft DevOps Skills, perfect for beginners…

-For this lesson I’ve pasted screenshots of real Microsoft (Windows) DevOps job descriptions from Indeed so we can analyze and build a training profile for a Microsoft DevOps Engineer.
+For this lesson, I’ve posted screenshots of real Microsoft (Windows) DevOps job descriptions from Indeed so we can analyze and build a training profile for a Microsoft DevOps Engineer.